dynamsoft-docs/barcode-reader-docs-server/programming/python/user-guide.md

     # codes from following steps
 ```

 > The string "DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSJ9" here is a free public trial license.
 Note that network connection is required for this license to work.
-Alternatively, you can request a 30-day **offline** free trial license from the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dbr&package=python" target="_blank">Customer Portal</a>.
+When it expires, you can request a 30-day free trial license from the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=guide&product=dbr&package=python" target="_blank">Customer Portal</a>.

 ### Create a CaptureVisionRouter Instance